 To stabilize the construct, the two tibiocalcaneal rods may be connected with a short rod using rod-to-rod clamps.

-- in one of the cuboids or
+- In one of the cuneiforms or cuboid

-- in the first metatarsal or
+- In the first metatarsal or

-- in the first and in the fifth metatarsal
+- In the first and in the fifth metatarsal

 and connected directly, or through a partial frame, with the tibial frame.